 Programs Supported by Your Donations

-1. Daily Meal Service: Hot, home-cooked meals provided curbside carryout each day.
-SVdP now averages more than 300 meals each day.
-We also provide dozens of daily meals for area mental health agency clients living in temporary housing.
+1. Daily Meal Service: Hot, home-cooked meals provided curbside carry out each day.
+SVdP now averages more than 450 meals each day.
+We also provide dozens of daily meals for area mental health/social agency clients living in temporary housing.

 2. Food Pantry Services: With four area food pantries, we distribute hundreds of weekly food boxes as well as emergency food boxes to those facing food insecurity.

 3. Sleep Soundly Mattress Voucher Program: In 2020 SVdP launched this program to ensure that those living in poverty had access to clean, factory-fresh bedding.
-In its first year, the program provided more than $24,000 in beds for hundreds of area neighbors in need.
+Last year, the program provided more than $56,000 in beds for hundreds of area neighbors in need.
 Resources for this initiative are depleted and the waiting list for beds is several months long as we are the only agency providing this service in the community.

-4. Emergency Housing: As more area residents face homelessness SVdP is there to make sure that families, seniors, veterans and others are not forced to sleep in the street or car.
+4. Emergency Housing: As more area residents face homelessness SVdP is there to make sure that families, seniors, veterans, and others are not forced to sleep in the street or in their car.

 6. Furniture Vouchers: For those coming out of safe houses, shelters, drug rehabilitation programs or incarceration SVdP offers the only program to provide furniture and home goods so desperately needed.

 Needs that Cannot beMet without Your Help